 Two versions of our settings of Gustav Holst's majestic tune, THAXTED, arranged to create an enveloping congregational singing experience.
 This merges three previous versions into one.
+The higher price than our usual is for a license to allow us to include a copyrighted text in the sheet music.

 Small Ensemble (5-pc)